pentops/j5build/README.md

 BCL is - another - human centric general configurateion language.

-It is designed around the specific case of J5 Schemas, initially to specify the schema itself, but also to be a codec of J5 Schema itself, as a schema driven config language.
+It is designed around the specific case of J5 Schemas, both to define [J5 Schemas](https://github.com/pentops/j5), and to be a j5-schema driven configuration language for other purposes.

 Goals:
  - All about the humans reading and writing.
  - Ability to extend the language over time.
  - Support 'Doc' blocks, large (markdown) text bodies attached to elements
  - Familiar for `{}` style programmers.
-Small, easy to learn and all those good things we always try to achieve.
+ - Small, easy to learn

 ### Why this and not X?